Iasi city’s effigy, the Palace of Culture was built between 1906-1925, by orders of King Carol I.

 This special material invented by Henri Coandă and named by this bois-ciment (wood-cement) decorates several rooms within the Palace.

-The inspiration source for this room’s ceiling was Westminster Hall in London, where the Parliament of the United Kingdom of Great Britain was born.
+Westminster Hall in London – where the Parliament of United Kingdom of Great Britain was born – inspired this room’s ceiling.

 See you all back here soon for more tips, picked expressly for you.